 6. Replacement Cost vs. Market Value

 One of the biggest misconceptions property owners face is confusing market value with replacement cost.
 Market value is what someone would pay for your property today.
-Replacement cost is what it would take to rebuild it with materials and workmanship of similar quality.
+Replacement cost is what it would take to rebuild it with materials of similar quality.
 With older properties, replacement cost often far exceeds market value — especially when rare materials or specialized trades are required.
 This gap explains why insurance for older buildings can feel disproportionately expensive.

 Business Property Insurance Considerations for Older Buildings

 Running a business comes with many responsibilities, and protecting your physical assets should be one of your top priorities.
 Whether you operate a retail store, own a commercial building, or work from a home office, Business Property Insurance (also called Commercial Property Insurance) is essential for protecting your physical property and contents from unforeseen risks.
-For business owners, insuring older buildings, however, requires more care.
+For business owners, however, insuring older buildings requires more care.
 Commercial property insurance protects physical assets like buildings, equipment, and inventory from perils such as fire, theft, vandalism, and accidental water damage.

 What Does Business Property Insurance Cover?